-The subscapularis is among the four muscles the rotator cuff.
-It originates on the anterior surface of the scapula and inserts into the top of the humerus -- the upper arm bone.
-Together with the other rotator cuff muscles, the subscapularis maintains the integrity of the shoulder joint.
-Subscapularis stretches help keep the muscle flexible, ensuring the shoulder joint moves freely through its range of motion and preventing postural imbalances.
+Chances are, you've heard of your rotator cuff muscles.
+The subscapularis is among the four muscles that form the rotator cuff.
+It originates on the anterior surface of the scapula and inserts into the top of the humerus — the upper arm bone.
+Together with the other rotator cuff muscles, the subscapularis moves and stabilizes the shoulder joint.
+Subscapularis stretches help keep the muscle flexible, ensuring the shoulder joint moves freely through its range of motion and helping to prevent poor posture.